ATLAS-GHOST/SPOOK/README.md

   monitoring-stack
   ```

-9090 → Prometheus UI
-3000 → Grafana UI
+Prometheus UI: 9090
+Grafana UI: 3000
-4318 → OTLP receiver (metrics ingestion from scripts)
+OTLP receiver (metrics ingestion from scripts): 4318
-9464 → Prometheus exporter endpoint for scraping.
+Prometheus exporter endpoint for scraping: 9464

 This command also limits Grafana to a maximum of 1 CPU core and 1024 MB of RAM.

 5. If needed, clean up old containers which may have similar names:
    ```docker rm monitoring```